planetoryd/netns-proxy/readme.md

 - Manual DNS resolution with local `dnsproxy`, with IP address passed to the proxy.
   - *netns-proxy* maintains a `dnsproxy` and `tun2socks` for each sandbox.
 The DNS queries will go through `tun2socks` which directs the traffic through your configured proxy.
     - You can configure `dnsproxy` to use UDP or more secure protocols
-  - Compatible with applications without proxy support.
+  - **Compatible** with applications without proxy support.
+  - Takes an extra roundtrip to resolve domain names, compared to the method below.
 - DNS-less usage of SOCKS5 / HTTP proxy
   - Both protocols can be used without DNS.
   - You need to expose the proxy by having it to listen on `0.0.0.0` and configure applications to use the proxy.
+  - Usually this is the **preferred** method.
+Proxied DNS may not work well because it's less tested for proxy vendors.

 ### I2P, Tor ✅